Abamiyo-tech/DSA-CAPSTONE-PROJECT-PALMORIA-GROUP-/README.md

 ## Data Cleaning and Preparation:
 In the initial phase of the data cleaning and preparations, the following actions were performed.
-- Data loading and inspection
+- Data loading and inspection; The company's data was uploaded and inspected to transform
 - Handling missing variables; On gender Column, undisclosed gender was replaced by a generic gender status 'No gender'.
 - Data Cleaning and formatting; On Salary and Department columns, Employees with no salary and department were taken out.